festim-dev/FESTIM/docs/source/userguide/subdomains.rst

 :class:`festim.ParticleFluxBC` — there is no need to declare a separate :class:`festim.SurfaceSubdomain` on the same facets.

+A manifold may sit on the outer boundary of the domain, or *between* two volume subdomains — a grain boundary, or an interface layer with its own trapping — in which case it exchanges with both sides.

 Coupling to the bulk
 --------------------